 For someone who has developed nutritional deficiencies as a result of alcoholism, or who is at risk, the best way by far to start repairing the damage is to stop drinking.
 But due to the nature of alcohol addiction, that’s not always possible; so for someone who’s unable to give up drinking in the present, it’s important that they protect their future health as much as possible by getting enough to eat, and by supplementing with the vitamins and minerals they’re likely to be lacking.
 A daily multivitamin supplement, plus extra supplementation with calcium, B vitamins, vitamin D, and other key nutrients, can make a huge difference in the long term and may help prevent serious alcohol-related diseases.

 Need Help?
 Call Pathway to Hope Today

 If you or someone you know is struggling with alcoholism, it’s time to get help.
 These vitamin deficiencies are only a few of the many destructive symptoms of an addiction to alcohol.
 The best thing to do is to get medically-supervised treatment at a drug and alcohol rehab.
 That’s where we come in.
 At Pathway to Hope, we work alongside you to develop a treatment plan that fits your specific addiction.
 From our comfortable and intimate atmosphere to our dedicated staff, sobriety has never been more accessible.
 We also make sure that you have a robust diet plan that is well balanced and customized to your nutrient and vitamin deficiencies.
-For a free consultation and assessment, call our center at 844-557-8575 to get started on the road to recovery today.
+For a free consultation and assessment, call our center at 844-557-8575 or contact online to get started on the road to recovery today.